What is Affordable Housing?

 Who is eligible to rent Affordable Housing?

 Many different people need affordable housing for many different reasons.
-This may include people who work full- or part-time in lower paid jobs, where their household income is not high enough to pay market rent in the area in which they live and/or work.
-Applicants must have part or full time employment with annual earnings corresponding with the household income limits tables as set annually by the NSW Affordable Housing Guidelines.
+This may include people who work full or part-time in lower paid jobs, where their household income is not high enough to pay market rent in the area in which they live and/or work.
+To be assessed as eligible for affordable housing, applicants must meet the following criteria:

 How are rents set?